cybermaggedon/ixbrl-reporter/README.md

 ## Configuration overview

-`ixbrl-reporter` is not simple to configure.
-If the configuration files supplied work for your business you could get accounts with little work.
+`ixbrl-reporter` configuration is complex: If the configuration files supplied work for your business you could get accounts with little work.

 However, it is very likely that you'll need to tailor the reports to work